 Virtualenv4 is a tool that allows to create isolated Python environments.

-Since Python version 3.3, there is also a module in the standard library called venv with roughly the same functionallity.
+There is also a module in the standard library called venv with roughly the same functionallity.

 The steps to run MEGARA DRP in a virtual environment are:

 3.1.1 Create a virtual environment using either virtualenv or venv.